1989chenguo/CloudComputingLabs/Lab3/README.md

 **NOTE**: **Groups that have registered for demo 3 should at least finish the advanced version.**

-#### **3.5.3 Extreme version**
+#### 4.1.3 3rd level of Basic version(18 points)

 Your program should complete all the tasks described in `section 3.1-3.4`.
 Your system is required to correctly receive and conduct the KV commands, and reply the corresponding results, as described before.

-In the extreme version, **participants may fail, and the network links may fail**.
+In the 3rd level of Basic version, **participants may fail, and the network links may fail**.
 The participant and network link **failures can be both permanent or transient**, that is, if they fail, they may come back again at any time.
 Also, **the coordinator process may be killed and restart at any time for multiple times**.
 The coordinator will deal with clients' KV commands when it is working.
 When the coordinator is killed, your system is not required to reply any client's commands.

 When the coordinator is working, it should be able to detect **both failure and recovery** of participants.
 Once a participant is dead, the coordinator should be able to remove it from the system; Once a participant is recovered, the coordinator should be able to add it back to the system.
 Note that to keep database consistent, after a participant recovers from failure, you should copy the latest KV store database from some working participants to this recovered participant.
 We will not provide any copy protocols for you.
 You are encouraged to devise your own schemes as long as it is correct.
 You should be very careful about the consistency issue since the failures can be very complex and random.
 For example, considering the case that there are two participants A and B, A fails first and then A comes back and B fails later.
 During this procedure, client's may keep sending KV commands, so A needs to sync those new KV commands after coming back, otherwise it cannot server client's request correctly after B fails.